juicedata/juicefs/docs/en/deployment/webdav.md

 WebDAV is an extension of the HTTP protocol, a sharing protocol that facilitates collaborative editing and management of documents on a network between multiple users.
 WebDAV client support is built into many tools involved in file editing and synchronization, macOS Finder, and the file managers of some Linux distributions.

-JuiceFS supports setting the file system as a WebDAV server, making it very easy to configure any object storage as a WebDAV server for use.
+JuiceFS supports accessing through the WebDAV protocol, which is very convenient for macOS and other operating systems that do not have native FUSE support.

 ## Pre-requisites